astriaai/headshots-starter/README.md

 We welcome collaboration and appreciate your contribution to Headshot AI.
 If you have suggestions for improvement or significant changes in mind, feel free to open an issue!

-If you want to contribute to the codebase make sure you create a new branch and open a pull request that points to `dev`.
+If you want to contribute to the codebase make sure you fork the repository, create a new branch in the forked repository and open a pull request that points to `dev` branch.

 ## Resources and Support